-- 1. If an athlete intends to kick/punt for the football team the rules for this are as follows: - a.
-Soccer is your primary sport - b.
-Athletes may not miss any August trainings in order to attend football practice - c.
+1. If an athlete intends to kick/punt for the football team the rules for this are as follows:

+a.
+Soccer is your primary sport

+b.
+Athletes may not miss any August trainings in order to attend football practice c.
 If an athlete chooses to kick/punt they will attend football practice between soccer sessions.
-Football and soccer never practice at the same time except during school. - d.
+Football and soccer never practice at the same time except during school.

+d.
 Athletes will be excused for 1/2 of a single practice per week during the season and will coordinate with the football coach which day they will practice special teams.
-If they pick Wednesday during the season the athlete will report to soccer practice by 4:20 unless another time is agreed upon between the two head coaches. - e.
+If they pick Wednesday during the season the athlete will report to soccer practice by 4:20 unless another time is agreed upon between the two head coaches.
+We play every Thursday of the season, this may be the best time to practice with the football team.

+e.
 If a player gets a red card in soccer they must also miss a football game if the game is during the period where the athlete is suspended from soccer.
-This is an WVSSAC rule not mine. - f.
+This is an WVSSAC rule not mine.

+f.
 If a player is hurt or injured and cannot participate in soccer practice they may not participate in football practice.